Skip to main content

 Chronic stress, which leads to elevated cortisol levels via the HPA axis, is known to be a powerful suppressor of both the GHRH/GH and GnRH/LH/Testosterone pathways.
 Therefore, the success of a long-term peptide protocol for GH optimization is contingent upon the overall health of the entire neuroendocrine system.

 An attempt to enhance the somatotropic axis in the face of unmanaged chronic stress is physiologically futile.
 The elevated cortisol will continue to send an overriding inhibitory signal.
-A truly effective long-term strategy requires a systems-biology approach, addressing stress management, sleep hygiene, and nutritional status to create a permissive environment in which the can effectively re-educate and recalibrate the target axis without fighting an uphill battle against other dysregulated systems.
+A truly effective long-term strategy requires a systems-biology approach, addressing stress management, sleep hygiene, and nutritional status to create a permissive environment in which the peptide interventions can effectively re-educate and recalibrate the target axis without fighting an uphill battle against other dysregulated systems.

 References